 "Something I Can Never Have" by Nine Inch Nails

 Pantera, a band that formed in the small town of Pantego, Texas, started out one thing and ended another.
 Glam was all the rage when they formed in 1981, but soon after they moved into the gritty, "groove metal" sound they kept until their break up in 2003.

 Eligible in 2008, Pantera has been passed over many a time, to the chagrin of their fans.
 Forming in 1981, the Rock and Roll Hall of Fame was never their goal, however.

-They preferred to focus instead on producing quality, heavy, groove oriented metal.
-In doing so, they have influenced countless heavy metal, hard rock and rap acts to more creative heights.
+They preferred to focus instead on producing quality, heavy, groove-oriented metal.
+In doing so, they have influenced countless heavy metal, hard rock and rap act to more creative heights.

 Despite being snubbed of an induction the year they were eligible, fans of the band are petitioning to remedy the situation.
 Whether it expedites the process is anyone's guess.
-Given the long shadow their legacy has cast, their induction is entirely ensured.
+Given the long shadow of their legacy, their induction is entirely ensured.

 Bands such as Muse, Cold Play and Jay Z touting them as major influences and having their songs covered by everyone from Alanis Morrissette to Gnarls Barkley, does a lot to solidify their position as Rock Hall of Fame luminaries.

-What list of 90's bands destined for the Rock and Roll Hall of Fame would be complete without Alice In Chains?
-This band balanced out the soundscape of Seattle music with their major label debut.
+What list of '90s bands destined for the Rock & Roll Hall of Fame would be complete without Alice In Chains?
+This band balanced out the soundscape of Seattle music with their major-label debut.

 The gravitas of their music will be felt and heard for years and years to come, as they're discovered by new fans year after year.
 Their influence on, not only rock, but pop as well is just now making it to the surface, yet again.
 Will they make the cut and get the induction nod?
 It's almost inevitable.